-Though you might not know it by name, the flushometer is a plumbing device you have no doubt seen and probably used.
+Though you might not know it by name, the flushometer is a plumbing device you have no doubt seen (and probably used at some point).
 As opposed to most residential toilets, which rely on a water tank and gravity to flush the contents of a toilet bowl, toilets employing a flushometer are tankless and rely on the water pressure from the water source itself.
-Toilets with flushometers are most commonly seen in public restrooms and places of business.
+Toilets with flushometers are most commonly seen in public restrooms and in businesses.

 A flushometer is a valve that flushes a tankless toilet via a handle, button or motion sensor that releases a metered amount of pressurized water directly into the toilet.

 Most often used in commercial bathrooms, flushometers sit above the toilet bowl on a tankless toilet.
 When the flushometer is activated, it releases a metered amount of water into the toilet, then closes back up.

 The single flush from the flushometer theoretically wastes less water per flush than a typical tank system with fill valves because it cleanses the bowl with a lower-volume, higher-pressure stream.
 There is also no need for a tank and therefore no refilling time between flushes.

 There are two basic types of flushometers: piston valves and diaphragm valves.
 In both systems, the valve is separated into a larger, high-pressure chamber and a smaller, low-pressure chamber.
 The piston or diaphragm, located between the chambers, is displaced when the flushing mechanism is activated.

 In each case, the water is released through the valve with the changing of pressure within the chambers.
 Essentially, the only difference in design lies in the use of either a rubber diaphragm or a molded cup (piston) between the chambers.

 Activation Mechanisms for Flushometers